danjgale/surfplot/docs/auto_examples/plot_tutorial_01.rst

 adding data is as simple as adding plotting layers using the :func:`~brainspace.plotting.Plot.add_layer` method.

-Let's first add some curvature shading.
-Note that we already have the curvature maps in our `surface` variable, which are accessed here with the 'sulc' key.
+Let's first add some shading.
+We already have the Freesurfer sulc maps in our `surface` variable, which are accessed here with the 'sulc' key.

-We can pass our curvature maps to the :func:`~brainspace.plotting.Plot.add_layer` method with the first positional parameter, `data`, which accepts either a dictionary with 'left' and 'right' keys, or a ``numpy`` array.
+We can pass our sulc maps to the :func:`~brainspace.plotting.Plot.add_layer` method with the first positional parameter, `data`, which accepts either a dictionary with 'left' and 'right' keys, or a ``numpy`` array.
 :ref:`sphx_glr_auto_examples_plot_tutorial_03.py` covers what types of data can be passed to the `data` parameter.

 ..
-GENERATED FROM PYTHON SOURCE LINES 58-60
+GENERATED FROM PYTHON SOURCE LINES 57-59

 .. code-block:: default